Caxton Club

 The Caxton Club is a private social club and bibliophilic society founded in Chicago in 1895 to promote the book arts and the history of the book.
-To further its goals, the club holds monthly (September through June) dinner meetings and luncheons, sponsors bibliophile events (often in collaboration with the Newberry Library and with other regional institutions) and exhibitions, and publishes books, exhibition catalogs, and a monthly journal, The Caxtonian.
+To further its goals, the club hosts monthly events, collaborates with institutions like the Newberry Library, and publishes works including The Caxtonian.
 The Caxton Club is a member club of the Fellowship of American Bibliophilic Societies.

 History

 The Caxton Club was founded in 1895 by a group of fifteen bibliophiles to support the publication of fine books in the style of the then-new Arts and Crafts Movement.
 The club's name honors the fifteenth-century English printer William Caxton.
+The founders included John Vance Cheney, Edward E. Ayer, Martin A. Ryerson, James Ellsworth, Charles L. Hutchinson, and Washington Irving Way and Chauncey L. Williams (of Way & Williams).

-The Caxton Club flourished until World War I, after which its membership declined.
-The club was revived, however, and began to hold regular monthly meetings.
-The club was exclusively for men until 1976 when the first women were elected to membership.
+In 1976, women began to be admitted as members of the Caxton Club, departing from the era's common gentlemen's clubs practices.
+Mary Beth Beal is notable for being the Caxton Club’s first female President in 1985-1986.